A scalable control design for grid-forming inverters in microgrids: Preliminaries and models

-In order for each inverter to respond to broadcast signals from a PMS, we augment the dynamics with an integrator of the form:
+In order for each inverter to respond to broadcast signals from a PMS, \jdwr{the dynamics may be augmented with} an integrator of the form:

-where $v_{DQ}^{ref}$ is the reference voltage and $Z$ is a $2 \times 2$ matrix of coefficients which determine the voltage setpoint as a function of the input current.
-Previous work, e.g. \cite{sadabadi2017}, used pure integral action (i.e $Z = 0_{2\times 2}$) to achieve this voltage regulation.
-In our design we treat $Z$ as a virtual impedance with $Z = R_VI_2 + X_VJ$, \jwjw{where $R_V > 0$ and $X_V > 0$ are the virtual resistance and reactance, respectively.} \icc{We denote the augmented dynamics as}:
+where $v_{DQ}^{set}$ is \jjwr{the voltage setpoint from the PMS} and $Z$ is a $2 \times 2$ matrix of coefficients which determine the \jjwr{terminal} voltage as a function of the input current.
+Previous work, e.g.~\cite{sadabadi2017}, used pure integral action (i.e $Z = 0_{2\times 2}$) to achieve this voltage regulation.
+In our \jdwr{full-state feedback} design we treat $Z$ as a virtual impedance with $Z = R_VI_2 - X_VJ$, \jwjw{where $R_V > 0$ and $X_V > 0$ are the virtual resistance and reactance, respectively.} \icc{We denote the augmented dynamics as}:

-where $\tilde{x} = [i_{iDQ}^T \phantom{i} v_{DQ}^T \phantom{i} \zeta_{DQ}^T]^T$ \jwww{and the system matrices follow from \jww{\eqref{eq:ssABCD}-\eqref{eq:int}}.} Our approach using \eqref{eq:int} has several advantages over previous approaches.
-A more accurate power sharing is achieved during unscheduled load changes.
-The adjustment terms of the integrator in $Z$ \jwjw{are a virtual impedance which allows the power requirement of load changes to be shared among the converters}\footnote{\jwjw{The power sharing depends on the equivalent impedance at each converter \cite{sun2017}.
+where $\tilde{x} = [i_{iDQ}^T \phantom{i} v_{DQ}^T \phantom{i} \zeta_{DQ}^T]^T$ \jwww{and the system matrices follow from \jww{\eqref{eq:ssABCD}-\eqref{eq:int}}.} Our approach using~\eqref{eq:int} has several advantages over previous approaches.
+Firstly, power sharing is achieved during unscheduled load changes.
+The terms in $Z$ \jwjw{are a virtual impedance that allows the power requirement of load changes to be shared among the converters.} The power sharing depends on the equivalent impedance at each converter~\cite{sun2017}.
 Supposing the line impedances to be comparatively small, \jww{the power allocation will depend mainly on the virtual impedances.
-Since these can be chosen by design, an appropriate allocation can thus be} achieved.}}.
-This can be adjusted to reach an acceptable compromise between short-term power sharing and voltage fluctuations. \jjjw{It also allows} the design of a controller \icl{such that a local passivity condition is satisfied} without excessively high control gains. \jdw{With \icl{a pure integrator}, it is actually impossible to achieve strict passivity \cite{nahata2019}.}
+Since these can be chosen by design, an appropriate allocation can thus be} achieved.
+In the case that the line impedances are significant, the equivalent impedance at each inverter determines its contribution and \jwr{a slight} inaccuracy will occur, as was analyzed in~\cite{he2018} for example.
+This can be adjusted to reach an acceptable compromise between power sharing and voltage fluctuations~\cite{he2018}.
+Secondly, our approach also allows the design of a controller \icl{such that a local strict passivity condition is satisfied} without excessively high control gains. \jdw{With \icl{a pure integrator}, it is actually impossible to achieve strict passivity~\cite{nahata2019}.}